Bogdanp/NoiseBackendExample/README.md

 ## First-time setup

 1. Clone this repository and open the Xcode project.
-Files in `NoiseBackendExample/resources` are stored with [Git LFS][LFS] so you'll need to install [LFS] first.
 2. Change the "Development Team" under the "Signing & Capabilities" section of the main target.
 3. Build & run the application.